-There are quite a few important health benefits of amla oil, such as its ability to improve the strength of the hair, prevent hair loss, eliminate dandruff, reduce oxidative stress, protect against chronic disease, moisturize the skin, bolster the immune system, boost vision, control cholesterol levels, aid cognition and lower blood pressure.
+There are quite a few important health benefits of amla oil, such as its possible ability to improve the strength of the hair, prevent hair loss, eliminate dandruff, reduce oxidative stress, protect against chronic disease, moisturize the skin, bolster the immune system, boost vision, control cholesterol levels, aid cognition and lower blood pressure.
 There are very limited side effects associated with this oil, such as potential skin inflammation and risks associated with low-quality oil (those mixed with mineral oils), but generally, this oil is considered one of the safest natural substances for health.

-Amla (Indian Gooseberry) Oil
+What is Amla (Indian Gooseberry) Oil?

 Amla oil is derived from the amla tree, popularly called Indian gooseberry, which bears the scientific name Phyllanthus emblica.
 This tree is cultivated throughout the Indian subcontinent, but its derivative products, such as fruit and oil, have begun to spread throughout the world.
 The oil is made by soaking the fruit of this tree in another oil, such as coconut oil, for a few days, which allows the fruit’s natural oils to seep out before purification.
-This plant is widely respected and used in Ayurvedic medicines due to its high content of vitamin C, polyphenolic compounds and tannins, which deliver a wide range of health benefits not only for the hair and skin, but also for the rest of the body.
+This plant is widely respected and used in Ayurvedic medicines due to its high content of vitamin C, polyphenolic compounds and tannins, which deliver a wide range of health benefits not only for the hair and skin but also for the rest of the body.
 It is widely considered a cure-all remedy, as it seems to have a positive effect on countless different medical conditions.

 Benefits and Uses of Amla Oil

 Perhaps the most popular use of amla oil is on the hair, as it can moisturize and strengthen your locks, while also preventing infections on the scalp, and adding to the shine of your hair when regularly applied as a hair mask, scalp massage or conditioner/shampoo.

-Dandruff: The moisturizing and anti-inflammatory quality of this oil is excellent for the scalp, as it prevents dry skin and soothes any irritation that may be causing skin flaking and dandruff.
+The potentially moisturizing and anti-inflammatory quality of this oil is excellent for the scalp, as it prevents dry skin and soothes any irritation that may be causing skin flaking and dandruff.
 This is also why amla oil is so important for other areas of skin, as it can lock in moisture, protecting you against topical infections and inflammation.

-Hair Loss: If you are experiencing premature hair loss or hair breakage, your hair might be lacking the moisture it needs, or you may have an infection on your scalp.
+If you are experiencing premature hair loss or hair breakage, your hair might be lacking the moisture it needs, or you may have an infection on your scalp.
 Whatever the reason, you need to boost the strength of your hair follicles and stimulate growth, which amla oil is known to do.

-Skin: Giving your skin a healthy glow and preventing common infections and conditions, such as psoriasis, eczema, rosacea and even acne are all possible with the use of amla oil.
+Giving your skin a healthy glow and preventing common infections and conditions, such as psoriasis, eczema, rosacea and even acne are all possible with the use of amla oil.
 However, for skin conditions, it is important to use pure amla oil or make your own at home, as some mixtures contain mineral oils, which can clog pores and exacerbate certain conditions.